 De-escalation is a very important tactic for law enforcement, and the use of the SWAT Team provides an excellent opportunity for us to de-escalate.
 The SWAT Team provides an opportunity to use our most highly trained officers to slow things down, negotiate with suspects, and consider the best tactics for the public, the department, and suspects.

 The SWAT Team consists of two tactical teams and a crisis negotiations team, each of which is led by a sergeant.
 The tactical teams receive 16 hours of training every month, during which they work on tactical skills and firearms proficiency.
 The negotiations team joins the tactical team on a quarterly basis for scenario-type training.

 The SWAT Team is used for the following incidents and events:

 - Hostage situations

-- warrant service where there is a chance of a violent confrontation
+- Warrant Service where there is a likelihood of a violent confrontation

-SWAT is a co-lateral assignment.
-Team members have regular duty jobs such as patrol and detectives.
-When SWAT is activated, team members are released from their normal assignment until the SWAT operation is concluded.
+SWAT is a collateral assignment, meaning that Team members have regular duty jobs such as patrol or detectives.
+When SWAT is activated, team members are released from their normal assignment to participate with the SWAT Team.

 Being a member of the SWAT team requires a tremendous commitment.
-The SWAT team trains in tactics and firearms each month.
+Team members are considered “on-call” 24 hours per day, 7 days per week to respond to high risk situations.
 SWAT team members must also maintain superior physical fitness levels and pass a physical fitness test twice each year.